-To get the best performace from Embperl, it is necessary to restrict
+To get the best performance from Embperl, it is necessary to restrict

 logging to a minimum.
 You can drastically slow down Embperl if you